ClearCenter: ClearOS Software

 ClearOS is a Linux distribution, based upon Red Hat Enterprise Linux and CentOS.
 The ClearOS Community offering is licensed and managed by ClearFoundation.
 It first launched in 2002 under the name of ClarkConnect, and later changed to its present name in 2009 with the release of ClearOS 5.1 version on October 6, 2009.
 The current stable version is 7.2, and the beta version is 7.3.
 ClearOS is offered in two editions - Community and Professional.
 The Community edition is all free/open source software and free of cost.
-The Professional edition is a paid version, with a one-time fee monthly to select ClearCenter's partners.
+The Professional edition is a paid version, with a monthly fee to specified ClearCenter's partners.